Cal Raleigh Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Cal Raleigh and his .484 slugging percentage over his past 10 games, battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+On Saturday, Cal Raleigh (.500 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-In his last game, he had two hits (going 2-for-5 with a home run and an RBI) against the Yankees.
+In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Orioles.

 Cal Raleigh Game Info & Props vs. the Orioles